“I can’t get to sleep.

 Our very own site provides plenty of excellent resources for promoting mindfulness, leaving you in a relaxed state that will improve your chance of a good night’s sleep.

 Exercise and nature are proven to improve sleep.
 Try out the Nature Play worksheet, and head out into the countryside for some fresh air and mindfulness.

 As we have already seen, mindfulness meditation offers a practical way to manage daily stress while rooting yourself in the present.
-Use the Body Scan Meditation worksheet to focus on the body while paying attention to your breathing, and relax before bedtime.
+Use Body Scan Meditation to focus on the body while paying attention to your breathing, and relax before bedtime.

 Often, we forget all the good in our lives.
 Complete or revise the Gratitude Journal at the beginning of the day to take stock of all that is going well in our lives.
 Then review the list, last thing at night, to put your mind to rest.

 These are just a few of the many examples provided by PositivePsychology.com to bring mindfulness and positive psychology in your lives.
 Try out mindfulness exercises and explore the website further for other opportunities.

 17 Mindfulness & Meditation Exercises – If you’re looking for more science-based ways to help others enjoy the benefits of mindfulness, this collection contains 17 validated mindfulness tools for practitioners.
 Use them to help others reduce stress and create positive shifts in their mental, physical, and emotional health.